 - Worldwide, more than 527,000 women were diagnosed with cervical cancer in 2012, with incidence rates varying across the world.

-- Over the last decade, in situ cervical carcinoma incidence rates in females have increased by less than a fifth (16%) in the UK.
+- Over the last decade, cervical carcinoma in situ incidence rates have increased by a sixth (17%) in females in the UK.

 - Cervical cancer deaths in England are more common in females living in the most deprived areas.